riv-dev/ryukyu_server_setup_wiki/README.md

 cd backend
 git clone https://github.com/riv-dev/ryukyu_social_backend.git
 ```
-3. Change the name of the folder to "ryukyu_social_backend_dev"
+3. Change the name of the folder to "ryukyu_social_backend_dev".
+This will be the backend used for staging and testing our developmental changes.
 ```
 mv ryukyu_social_backend ryukyu_social_backend_dev
 ```
-This will be the backend used for staging and testing our developmental changes.
 4. Now, clone the Ryukyu Social stable branch from Github.
 Again make sure you are in the "backend" directory.
 ```
 git clone -b stable https://github.com/riv-dev/ryukyu_social_backend.git